-- 11.5.8.
 Personal wearable devices are not only about the technological aspects, the human factor is equally important.
 Users often forget about personal information security and their own safety, which enables social engineering attacks on the devices.
 The main protective measure for users is awareness, but even the trust-but-verify rule is not completely reliable in this situation.
-Accordingly, the information gathered by wearable devices should be appropriately secured to maintain privacy and personal security. - 11.5.9.
-There are four important risk groups to be considered when managing personal wearable devices: - 1.
-Data leaks and breaches; - 2.
-Network security compromises; - 3.
-Personally Identifiable Information (PII) leaks; and - 4.
-Privacy violations.
+Accordingly, the information gathered by wearable devices should be appropriately secured to maintain privacy and personal security.

+11.5.9.
+There are four important risk groups to be considered when managing personal wearable devices:

+- 1. Data leaks and breaches;

+- 2. Network security compromises;

+- 3. Personal information leaks; and

+- 4. Privacy violations.